Duško Tošić: International career

 Tošić made his national debut against Norway on 15 November 2006, a friendly which ended in a 1–1 draw.

-In June 2018, Serbia manager Mladen Krstajić included Tošić in the final 23-man squad for the 2018 World Cup.
-There he appeared in two matches, against Costa Rica and Switzerland.
+He earned a total of 26 caps, scoring 1 goal and in June 2018, Mladen Krstajić included Tošić in Serbia's final 23-man squad for the 2018 FIFA World Cup, where he appeared in two matches against Costa Rica and Switzerland.
+That latter game proved to be his final international match.

 Personal life

-Born in Zrenjanin, Tošić grew up in a small village called Orlovat which is located nearby.
-He married Serbian pop singer Jelena Karleuša in June 2008 and they have two daughters Atina and Nika.
-They have divorced in July 2022.
+Born in Zrenjanin, Tošić grew up in the nearby Orlovat village.
+He married Serbian pop singer Jelena Karleuša in June 2008.
+The couple has two daughters, Atina and Nika.
+In September 2024, both Karleuša and Tošić confirmed in separate statements that they were filing for a divorce after years of separation.

+Prior to the 2023 Serbian parliamentary election, Tošić pledged support to Aleksandar Vučić and his campaign.